- Assets: $292,440,610 (2013)

-In 1907 Geraldine Rockefeller, the niece of John D. Rockefeller, Sr. and the daughter of former Standard Oil President William Rockefeller, married Marcellus Hartley Dodge, who was the heir to the Remington Arms Company fortune.
-During her lifetime Mrs. Dodge made donations to numerous hospitals, churches, and individuals—particularly in her adopted hometown of Madison, Wisconsin; her gifts to Madison ranged from a new fire engine in 1920 to one of the nation’s most beautiful municipal buildings in 1935.
-When Mrs. Dodge died in 1973, she left a will containing instructions for the formation of the Geraldine R. Dodge Foundation, which was established in 1974.
+Over the course of her life, Mrs. Dodge personally made numerous donations to hospitals, churches, and individuals—particularly in her adopted hometown of Madison, Wisconsin; her gifts to Madison ranged from a new fire engine in 1920, to one of the nation’s most beautiful municipal buildings in 1935.
+Also an avid breeder of dogs, Mrs. Dodge founded the New Jersey-based Morris and Essex Kennel Club, which for three decades sponsored an annual exhibition that became internationally known as the world’s most prestigious.
+When Mrs. Dodge died in 1973, she left a will containing instructions for the establishment of a charitable foundation bearing her name.
+That Foundation began operations in 1974.

-Originally, the Foundation's grant-making was directed toward three primary areas -- the arts; animal welfare; and local projects in Morris County, New Jersey, where Mrs. Dodge resided for many years.
-Over time, the Foundation's Trustees added educational and environmental grants to their agenda.
+The Dodge Foundation's grant-making was originally directed toward three primary areas: (a) the arts; (b) animal welfare; and (c) local projects in Morris County, New Jersey, where Mrs. Dodge resided for many years.

-Environment: This program "focuses on sustainability, particularly in … New Jersey."
-Toward that end, the Foundation supports numerous organizations that are hostile to the use of land for such endeavors as logging, mining, and oil exploration; many of these groups are hostile to a capitalist economic model as well.
+4. The Environment program seeks to “protec[t] the health of our ecosystems”; “safeguard our water”; “reinforce our natural systems in order to promote more sustainable communities”; and “protec[t] limited resources.”
+Toward these ends, the Foundation supports numerous organizations that oppose the use of land for such purposes as logging, mining, and oil exploration; some of these groups are hostile to a capitalist economic model as well.

-Among the recent recipients of Dodge Foundation grants are: the Council on Foundations; Defenders of Wildlife; the Earth Action Network; the Environmental Defense Fund; Environmental Media Services; Environmental Working Group; the Humane Society (a radical animal 'rights' group, not to be confused with the American Humane Association (which is a bona fide animal welfare group), from which it split off in 1954); Mothers & Others for a Livable Planet; National Public Radio (NPR); the Natural Resources Defense Council; People for the Ethical Treatment of Animals; Physicians for Social Responsibility; Population Connection (formerly Zero Population Growth); the Rainforest Alliance; Rutgers University (Institute on Ethnicity, Culture, and the Modern Experience); the Tides Foundation and the Tides Center; the Trust for Public Land; the Union of Concerned Scientists; the Wilderness Society; WNET - Public Broadcasting Service (PBS); and the World Wildlife Fund.
+From 1974 through 2013, the Dodge Foundation donated almost $400 million to a host of nonprofit activist groups.
+Among the more significant recipients of these funds were: the Council on Foundations, Defenders of Wildlife, the Earth Action Network, the Environmental Defense Fund, Environmental Media Services, the Environmental Working Group, the Humane Society, Mothers & Others for a Livable Planet, National Public Radio, the Natural Resources Defense Council, PBS, People for the Ethical Treatment of Animals, Physicians for Social Responsibility, Population Connection (formerly Zero Population Growth), the Rainforest Alliance, the Tides Foundation and Tides Center, the Trust for Public Land, the Union of Concerned Scientists, the Wilderness Society, the World Wildlife Fund, and the Worldwatch Institute.

-To view a list of additional noteworthy grantees of the Geraldine R. Dodge Foundation, click here.
+To view a list of additional noteworthy GRDF grantees, click here.

 (Information on grantees and monetary amounts courtesy of The Foundation Center, GuideStar, ActivistCash, the Capital Research Center and Undue Influence)